arjun-menon/alteza/readme.md

 appletree will be a static site generator driven by [pypage](https://github.com/arjun-menon/pypage).
 Examples of other static site generator include [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Gutenberg](https://www.getgutenberg.io/), etc.

 The differentiator with appletree is that the site author (expected to be fluent in Python) will have a lot more fine-grained control over the output, than what any of the existing options offer.

-(Note: this is written in the spirit of [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).)

 ## Testing